OperationSpark/high-school-prep/intro-to-javascript.md

 ##1.
 Login to Khan Academy with Google

 **Make sure you logged in to Khan Academy while you work!
-If you're not logged-in, you will lose your progress!**
+If you're not logged in, you will lose your progress.**

 **Make sure you've joined our Khan Academy classroom (See: [this section](the-internet.md))**